Homosteus: Description

-Species
+Taxonomy

 H. formosissimus

 The type species of the genus.
 It is a thin-plated species from the Eifelian-aged Aruküla beds of Estonia.
 Although H. sulcatus was described earlier in 1837, H. formosissimus is the official type species as it was the first to be described as a placoderm (H. sulcatus was originally described as a soft-shelled turtle).
 H. formosissimus had a small, thin keel down the dorsal-center of its median dorsal plate.

 H. arcticus

 This species is based on a 15 centimeter-long preorbital plate from the early Eifelian of the Wood Bay formations of Spitzbergen, Norway.
 Compared to other species, the anatomy of the plate suggests the species is very primitive for the genus.
 Denison, 1978, suggests that the species may be different enough to merit its own distinct genus.

 H. cf. arcticus

 Based on a specimen found in the Emsian epoch-aged layers of the Wood Bay formations of Spitzbergen.
 May or may not be of this genus.